scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 himself_ that wasn't done to him by a woman.
-Even his final decision to leave America, headed by the cunning and politically savvy male president, for Ecotopia's woman led nation comes off as a final kick to his acceptance of the female superiority.
+Even his final decision to leave America, headed by the cunning and politically savvy male president, for Ecotopia's woman led nation comes off as a final kick to his acceptance of the female supremacy.
 The only reason I feel these thoughts came to me was reflecting on what Norah Vincent wrote in her chapter about the Monks, where she happily describes that reforming men to free themselves of an oppressive patriarchical system is perhaps the final step for feminism.
-Considering the war games allowance of male brutality, acceptance of sexual polygamous relations with 0 repercussions, and ecotopian men's willingness to cry and discuss their emotions,  it seems her dream has come true within Ecotopia.
+Considering the war games allowance of male brutality, acceptance of sexual polygamous relations with 0 repercussions, and ecotopian men's willingness to cry and discuss their emotions, it seems her dreams of masculine men with an acceptance of more feminized moral values has come true within Ecotopia.

 That however, is just a trope, and one which is not inherently bad.
 Weston describes interactions between the sexes as "equalitarian" (was